USS Constitution: Battle of Tripoli Harbor

 Preble outfitted Intrepid as a "floating volcano" with 100 ST of gunpowder aboard in a final attempt of the season.
 She was to sail into Tripoli harbor and blow up in the midst of the corsair fleet, close under the walls of the city.
 Intrepid made her way into the harbor on the evening of 3 September under the command of Richard Somers, but she exploded prematurely, killing Somers and his entire crew of thirteen volunteers.

-Constellation and President arrived at Tripoli on the 9th with Samuel Barron in command; Preble relinquish his command of the squadron to Barron, who was senior in rank.
+Constellation and President arrived at Tripoli on the 9th with Samuel Barron in command; Preble relinquished his command of the squadron to Barron, who was senior in rank.
 On 11 September Barron ordered Capt.
 Stephen Decatur to relieve Preble as Captain so Preble could return to the US.
 Constitution was ordered to Malta on the 11th for repairs as she was very leaky, and, while en route, on 12 September, captured two Greek vessels attempting to deliver wheat into Tripoli.
 Also on the 12th, a collision with President severely damaged Constitutions bow, stern, and figurehead of Hercules.
 The collision was attributed to an act of God in the form of a sudden change in wind direction.